GudBoiNero/ObjectBuilder/README.md

 **To install and start using**
 - download the source code
 - drag and drop the `addons` folder into your Godot project

+*Porting to 4.0 as soon as it's finalized*
+*Won't take long at all*